 Overnight guests get access to the upper-floor members' spaces that outsiders cannot buy their way into: the lounge, the raw bar, the rooftop garden and terrace, the gym, and the late-night bar.
 It is the same workaround the London property runs, and it is the core selling proposition.
 You book a room for a night, and for 24 hours you get the club without the five-figure initiation.

-When the Twenty Two opened its first New York outpost at the end of 2024, the waitlist for membership was already longer than the guest list.
 The London hotel brand took over the old Margaret Louisa Home, a nine-story landmark at 16 East 16th Street that heiress Margaret Louisa Vanderbilt commissioned in 1891 as a boarding house for respectable working women, and turned it into 78 rooms, a private members' club, a Levantine ground-floor restaurant, and a rooftop garden with skyscraper views.

 The design leans hard into Gilded Age flourishes crossed with the eclectic, fashion-forward sensibility the London property became known for: marble bathrooms, mohair blankets, velvet banquettes, and wallpaper loud enough to argue with.
 The result is the first real glamour-hotel opening Manhattan has had in years, and the booking pressure reflects it.
 80,000 Instagram followers means the rooms get picked off as soon as they drop.